New renormalons from analytic trans-series

+This formulation is sometimes more convenient.
+For example, the integral equation is easier to solve numerically.

 Unfortunately, the solution of the integral equation (\ref{eps-ie}) is not known in closed form.
 One can solve it either numerically, or in a perturbative expansion for $B$ large.
 It turns out that $B$ large means $h$ large, which is the regime in which one can use conventional perturbation theory, due to asymptotic freedom.
 The evaluation of $\CF(h)$ at the very first orders in a large $B$ expansion was done for the non-linear sigma model in \cite{hmn,hn}, for the Gross--Neveu model in \cite{fnw1,fnw2}, and for the principal chiral field in \cite{pcf}.
-By comparing this result to a conventional perturbative calculation in the $\overline{\rm MS}$ scheme, it is possible to obtain an exact expression for the mass gap in terms of the dynamically generated scale $\Lambda_{\overline{\rm MS}}$.
+By comparing this result to a conventional perturbative calculation in the $\overline{\rm MS}$ scheme, it is possible to obtain an exact expression for the mass gap in terms of the dynamically generated scale $\Lambda_{\overline{\rm MS}}$ (which we will henceforth call simply $\Lambda$).

-More recently, Volin found an efficient method \cite{volin,volin-thesis} to obtain long perturbative series for $\CF(h)$ at large $B$.
+More recently, Volin found an efficient method \cite{volin,volin-thesis} to obtain long perturbative series for $\CF(h)$ at large $B$, starting from the canonical formalism.
 In \cite{mr-long,mr-ll, mr-ren,abbh1,abbh2} Volin's method was used to find trans-series representations for $\CF(h)$, including exponentially small corrections due to IR renormalons, in many integrable models.
 However, most of the results of this type have been numerical.
 Analytic results are available only in exceptional cases (like the one-dimensional Hubbard model at half-filling \cite{mr-hubbard}) or by working in the $1/N$ expansion \cite{fkw1,fkw2, ksz,dpmss}.

 It turns out that, to understand analytically the trans-series structure of $\CF(h)$, it is convenient to use the Wiener--Hopf approach of \cite{jap-w,hmn,fnw1}, which relies on writing \eqref{eps-ie} in Fourier space.
 The standard procedure is to first extend \eqref{eps-ie} to $\theta\in\mathbb{R}$.
 To do so, we extend $\epsilon(\theta)$ to the zero function outside $[-B,B]$ and we introduce